Dental Admission Test (DAT)

 How long is the DAT?

 The entire exam takes ~5 hours to complete.
-Each section is divided into specific blocks of time with a 15-minute optional mid-exam break.
+Each section is divided into specific blocks of time with a 30-minute optional mid-exam break.
 Please review the breakdown of the test below:

 Can I receive financial assistance to pay for the DAT?

 Yes!
 The Partial Fee Waiver assists those who, without financial assistance, would be unable to take the DAT.
-According to the ADA DAT Guide, this waiver covers 50% of the DAT fee, which includes the fee for the test and any official score reports a student requests.
+According to the ADA DAT Guide, this waiver covers 50% of the DAT fee, which includes the fee for the test and any official score reports you request.
 The waivers are granted on a first come, first served basis, beginning on January 1, and are generally exhausted within two or three months.

 The Fee Assistance Program cannot be applied retroactively, so it is important you apply for assistance before paying for the DAT.
-The waiver also does not apply to any fees associated with rescheduling or score reporting after the time of the student’s initial application.
+The waiver also does not apply to any fees associated with rescheduling or score reporting after the time your initial application.

 How many times can I take the DAT?